-Bwindi Impenetrable National Park is located in the south-western part of Uganda in the district called Kanungu.
+Bwindi Impenetrable forest National Park is located in the south-western part of Uganda in the district called Kanungu.

 The park is located on the edge of Albertine Rift valley and its part stretches further to the East African Rift valley with altitude ranges of 1160m to 2607 meters above sea level.